-Procedure Registration for Two's and Summer Program for Three's
+Procedure Registration for Two's and Summer Program for 3K and Pre-K students

 The application form must be filled out and submitted to us.
 Shortly after we receive your application form you will receive the Acceptance Letter which must be signed and returned to ECDC Kaleidoscope together with a non-refundable registration fee in the amount of \$200 and your non-refundable first payment.